alwaysdata/documentation/accounts/delete-your-account.en.md

 +++
-title = "How To delete your account" menuTitle = "Delete your account" date = 2019-09-12T12:38:24+02:00 layout = "howto" weight = 10
-draft = false
+title = "How To delete your account" menuTitle = "Delete your account" layout = "howto" weight = 10 draft = false
 +++

-Two things: you can delete an account (superman) or your profile (superman@example.tld owner of the superman account).
+You can delete an _account_ (superman) or your _profile_ (superman@example.tld owner of the superman account).

+## Delete an account

-For the first one, go on the **Accounts** menu and click on the trashbin.
+Go on the **Accounts** menu and click on the trashbin.

 That will delete all attached domains, email addresses, websites, files, databases...

+## Delete a profile

-For the second one, go on the **Profile** menu and click on _Delete this profile_.
+Go on the **Profile** menu and click on _Delete this profile_.

 That will delete all attached accounts and history.